Zhichii/imagine-launcher/readme.md

 # ImagineLauncher

+Hey,Welcome Use Imagine Launcher
-Modern Minecraft Launcher built with Tauri.
+> A Modern Minecraft Launcher built with Tauri.

-## Features

-- 🎮 Launch Minecraft (Vanilla, Forge, Fabric, Quilt, NeoForge)
-- 🔐 Microsoft Account Login
-- 👤 Offline Mode Support
-- ☕ Auto Java Detection
-- 🎨 Modern UI with Liquid Glass Design
-- 🌍 Multi-language Support (zh-CN, en-US)
-- 📦 Version Management
-- 🖼️ Skin Management

 ## Development